 The American Association of University Professors, founded in 1915, develops and advances principles and standards of sound academic practice governing the relationship between faculty and their institutions.
 The value of these principles and standards lies in their wide acceptance throughout the community of higher education.
 The 1940 Statement of Principles on Academic Freedom and Tenure, issued jointly by the AAUP and the Association of American Colleges and Universities, has been endorsed by more than 240 learned societies and educational organizations, and hundreds of colleges and universities have incorporated its provisions in their faculty regulations or handbooks.
 Noting this wide acceptance, courts have often referred to AAUP principles and standards in addressing what is customary in the academic world.

 Much of the AAUP's work involves the application of these principles and standards to particular cases on campuses across the country.
-In telephone conversations, e-mail exchanges, and correspondence, the AAUP's staff and leaders are often able to answer questions and offer suggestions that resolve matters under dispute.
-Occasionally, however, a situation on a campus involving a major departure from AAUP-supported standards remains unresolved.
-In those situations, the Association considers initiating a process that may result in censure of the institution's administration.
+In telephone conversations, e-mail exchanges, and other correspondence, the AAUP's staff is often able to answer questions and offer suggestions that resolve matters under dispute.
+When an administration takes serious action against a faculty member that entails a major departure from AAUP-supported standards, the staff may initiate a dialog with the administration in an attempt to achieve a resolution that honors those standards.
+Occasionally, when all such efforts fail, the Association initiates a process that may result in censure of the institution's administration.

 Censure results from the Association's findings that conditions for academic freedom and tenure are unsatisfactory at a college or university.
 The 1940 Statement of Principles asserts that institutions of higher education are conducted for the common good, and that the common good depends upon the free search for truth and its free expression.
 An institution that disregards the concepts of academic freedom and tenure will have difficulty in fulfilling its basic purpose